elastic/ece-support-diagnostics/README.md

 **Note**: How the list of excluded trees is a comma separated list of ZK paths.

 :warning: Eagle-eyed readers have probably noticed that this functionality **requires a PGP public key**.
 ECE Zookeeper contents contain potentially secret and/or sensitive information.
 For this reason, the bundle **will never contain ZK contents in clear text**.
 The output will contain a PGP encrypted file which can only be read by the owner of the private key counterpart for the provided key.

+:warning: By default, paths known to contain secrets or sensitive information have been excluded from the bundle.
+This protection can be deactivated, for those cases on which it is absolutely necessary, using the option `--zookeeper-excluded-insecure`.
+Please use this option with extreme caution and only when you are willing to show your passwords and certificates to the owner of the public PGP key.

 ### Using a custom storage path
 If you've installed ECE using a STORAGE_PATH different than default (`/mnt/data/elastic`), please make sure to pass the below flag to the diagnostics script: